MedTrebor/price_app/README.md

 ## Requirements

 You need to have **python** installed on your device in order to run this app.
 You also have to install **Pillow** package for python.
-In order to install it, just run this in your console:
+In order to install it, run this in your console:

 ```bash
 pip install Pillow